cloudflare/cloudflare-docs/content/workers/platform/storage-options.md

 ## D1

-[D1](/d1/) is Cloudflare’s native serverless database.
+[D1](/d1/) is Cloudflare's native serverless database.
 With D1, you can create a database by importing data or defining your tables and writing your queries within a Worker or through the API.

 D1 is ideal for: